 Director of Vocal Studies and Opera Theatre/Voice Instructor/Vocal Music Education/Choral Conductor

 Along with her duties at Augustana College, she is president of Sounds of South Dakota, Inc. a non-profit organization whose mission is to connect South Dakota professional vocal artists in opera, recital, and musical theatre performance with regional audiences.
-In September 2012, she will serve as stage director for the Sounds of South Dakota, Inc. production of Mozart's "The Magic Flute" starring internationally acclaimed bass-baritone, Samuel Ramey, accompanied by the South Dakota Symphony Orchestra with Maestro Delta David Gier in the Mary Sommervold Hall of the Washington Pavilion of Arts and Science.
+In September 2012, she served as stage director for the Sounds of South Dakota, Inc. production of Mozart's "The Magic Flute," starring internationally acclaimed bass-baritone, Samuel Ramey, accompanied by the South Dakota Symphony Orchestra with Maestro Delta David Gier in the Mary Sommervold Hall of the Washington Pavilion of Arts and Science.
+This production recently was awarded second prize in the National Opera Association’s 2012-13 Professional Opera Production Competition.
 Dr. Grevlos also serves as a frequent adjudicator and clinician throughout the Midwest.
-She is a member of MTNA and ACDA and is the High School and Collegiate Vocal Competition Chair for SDMTA and the soprano adjudicator for SD-ACDA Honor Choir.
-She received the doctor of arts degree in voice performance and opera stage directing from the University of Northern Colorado.
+She is a member of Music Teachers National Association, American Choral Directors Association, and the National Association of Teachers of Singing.
+She has served as the high school and collegiate vocal competition chair for South Dakota Music Teachers' Association and currently serves as the soprano adjudicator for South Dakota American Choral Directors Association Honor Choir.
+She received the Doctorate of Arts degree in voice performance and opera stage directing from the University of Northern Colorado.
 She holds master of music degrees from Northwestern University, Evanston, in voice performance and choral conducting, and she completed her undergraduate degree in music education at Augustana College.

 Cheryl Koch is an applied voice instructor.
 Prior to teaching at Augustana, she conducted the Sullivan County Community Chorus in New York and the MCC Singers in Miles City, Montana.
 She served as choir director at the Grahamsville United Methodist Church in New York and as interim director of music at First Presbyterian Church in Sioux Falls.
-She is active in the Music Teachers National Association and is a past president of the SD Music Teachers Association and Sounds of South Dakota.
-She served as Division Chair for the Junior Level of MTNA competitions, where she organized the competitors from eight states.
+She is active in the Music Teachers National Association (MTNA) and is a past president of the South Dakota Music Teachers Association and Sounds of South Dakota.
+She served as division chair for the junior level of MTNA competitions, where she organized the competitors from eight states.
 Her performing credits include leading roles in musicals: Anything Goes; Kiss Me, Kate; Camelot; Hello, Dolly!; Man of La Mancha, and in opera: Carmen and The Devil and Daniel Webster.
 She holds bachelor’s degrees in piano performance and vocal music education and a master’s degree in vocal performance from the University of South Dakota.

 Emily Lodine, mezzo soprano, has performed with many of the world’s finest conductors, including James Levine, Hugh Wolff, Paul Hillier, Nicholas McGegan, Leonard Slatkin, Jane Glover, and Bernard Labadie.
 She has appeared with the symphonies of Jacksonville, Milwaukee, Indianapolis and the Pacific Symphony, as well as the orchestras of Detroit, South Dakota, Phoenix and Rochester, the Saint Paul Chamber Orchestra and the Philip Glass Ensemble.
 A frequent soloist with Music of the Baroque, she can be heard on the group's recording Vom Himmel Hoch.
 She also received acclaim for her work in the world premiere and recording of Jon Polifrone's Requiem, which was nominated for a Pulitzer Prize.